skorch-dev/skorch/docs/user/save_load.rst

          16        0.1516       0.9453        0.1864     +  0.0192
          17        0.1576       0.9453        0.1804     +  0.0184

-Since we started from the previous checkpoint which ended at epoch 7, the second run starts at epoch 8, continuing from the first checkpoint.
+The :class:`.LoadInitState` callback is executed once in the beginning of the training procedure and initializes model, history, and optimizer parameters from a specified checkpoint (if it exists).
+In our case previous checkpoint was created at the end of epoch 7, so the second run resumes from epoch 8.
 With a lower learning rate, the validation loss was able to improve!

-Notice in the first run, we included a :class:`.TrainEndCheckpoint` in the callbacks.
-This checkpoint saves the model at the end of training.
-This checkpoint can be passed to :class:`.LoadInitState` to continue
+Notice that in the first run we included a :class:`.TrainEndCheckpoint` in the list of callbacks.
+As its name suggests, this callback creates a checkpoint at the end of training.
+As before, we can pass it to :class:`.LoadInitState` to continue training:
-training:

 .. code:: python